The hands and feet may burn, turn red or discolored, and tingle, and the fingertips may feel cold.

 Aspirin, which makes platelets less sticky and impairs clotting, may be given in small doses to help relieve mild symptoms such as redness and warmth of hands and feet, and headache, but people with significant bleeding should not take aspirin.

-Thrombocythemia may also require treatment with a drug that decreases platelet production.
-Such drugs include hydroxyurea, anagrelide, interferon-alpha, and ruxolitinib.
+Thrombocythemia may also require treatment with a medication that decreases platelet production.
+Such medications include ruxolitinib, anagrelide, interferon-alpha, and hydroxyurea.

-Treatment with one of these drugs is typically started when clotting or bleeding complications develop and not just based on the platelet count.
+Treatment with one of these medications is typically started when clotting or bleeding complications develop and not just based on the platelet count.

 MPN Research Foundation: Essential Thrombocythemia: Supports research as well as advocacy and education for people with essential thrombocythemia